weilingx46/workshop-ws-4-12-css-uikit-semanticui/README.md

 Similar to Bootstrap, you can apply multiple classes into an HTML element.
 These are example classes that will be most commonly used:

-`.uk-grid`: applied to grid containers `.uk-width-2-5`: specifies how the container will be divided `.uk-push-3-10`: specifies margins between elements in the same container `.uk-grid-medium`: unifies the spacing between elements to medium
+`"uk-grid"`: applied to grid containers `"uk-width-2-5"`: specifies how the container will be divided `"uk-push-3-10"`: specifies margins between elements in the same container `"uk-grid-medium"`: unifies the spacing between elements to medium

 The grid container (parent div) can be divided into halves, thirds, fourths, fifths, sixths, and tenths.
 The children can then be divided again like the following: